Start Page Update list

 Power 3,3 V DC or 5 V DC is on pin 14th.

-The actual SP/DIF can be stolen at the source - leg 2nd and wired to output RCA directly (first- float the RCA-HOT pin please)
+The SP/DIF on the buffering 74HC chip can be stolen at the source - leg 2nd and wired to output RCA directly (first- float the RCA-HOT pin please)

 To steal clean SP-DIF signal, lift or remove R38 and solder to the cap end C42 on the side closer to pin2 of the chip.